mplspunk/flashcard-frenzy-v1/README.md

 <img src="http://g.recordit.co/1nPRnUhq2Q.gif" width=200><br>

 ## Required User Stories
-- [x] User can create a card and still see their created card when the app is relaunched.
+- [x] User can create a card and still see their created card when the app is relaunched
-- [x] User can create muliple cards and browse through all created cards
+- [x] User can create multiple cards and browse through all created cards

 ## Optional User Stories
 - [ ] User can delete a card and no longer see it in their deck anymore